csc7/PP4_CI_WQCS/README.md

     - To update "div" element instead of whole page with AJAX: https://stackoverflow.com/questions/18490026/refresh-reload-the-content-in-div-using-jquery-ajax; accessed on January 4th, 2022, at 21:20.

     - To get date in Python: https://stackoverflow.com/questions/32490629/getting-todays-date-in-yyyy-mm-dd-in-python, copied on January 12th, 2022, at 18:40.

+    - To load static folder for favicon in HTML head: https://stackoverflow.com/questions/35054230/custom-tag-not-loaded-in-template, accessed on January 22nd, at 15:05.

 - W3C®.
 Copyright © 2021 W3C ® (MIT, ERCIM, Keio, Beihang):
     - How to introduce author in anchor element: https://www.w3.org/TR/2011/WD-html5-author-20110809/the-link-element.html, accessed on August 4th, 2021, at 00:06.